Optimisation of time-ordered processes in the finite and asymptotic regime: Asymptotic behavior of sequential models

 \subsection{Adaptation to finite numerical precision}

-In standard numerical optimizations, the computer outputs value functions that only satisfy the positivity constraints (\ref{initial}-\ref{asymptotic_UB}) approximately.
+In standard numerical optimizations, the computer outputs value functions that only satisfy the positivity constraints in Eqs.~(\ref{initial}-\ref{asymptotic_UB}) approximately.
 More generally, conditions of the form $\bullet\geq 0$ are weakened to $\delta+\bullet\geq 0$, for some $1\gg\delta\geq 0$.

-For small values of $\delta$, conditions (\ref{initial}-\ref{attachment}) and (\ref{asymptotic_UB}) are not problematic, in the sense that a small infeasibility of any of these inequalities leads to a constant increase in the value function by that amount.
-This is why in the resolution of (\ref{dual}), we have so far not considered numerical precision issues explicitly.
+For small values of $\delta$, the conditions in Eqs.~(\ref{initial}-\ref{attachment}) and (\ref{asymptotic_UB}) are not problematic, in the sense that a small infeasibility of any of these inequalities leads to a constant increase in the value function by that amount.
+This is why in the resolution of Eq.~(\ref{dual}), we have so far not considered numerical precision issues explicitly.
 Indeed, let $\{\delta_j\}_{j=k+1}$ be such that